Better-Planet-Laboratory/africafarmprojections/README.md

 -   `"No farm data available"` - No processing possible

 ### Additional Outputs

+These outputs are excluded from this repo due to large size but will be generated with the script.
+Validation plots are included for quick view.

 1.  **`full_farm_distributions_all_countries.rds`**
     -   Individual farm size samples before mean-shift correction